-Below are some of the VAT questions and issues that recruitment agency directors face when running their own company:-
+Below are some of the VAT issues that recruitment agency directors face when running their own recruitment business:

-If your agency is only making permanent placements then every invoice has VAT that needs to be paid, with very little VAT that can be reclaimed.
-This means that the agency bank account each quarter may be very healthy as there will be a large amount of VAT money sitting in there, which is actually due to HMRC.
-In order to ensure that you do not spend this VAT amount, it is advisable to set up a separate bank account where the VAT element of the invoice is transferred to each time a payment is received.
-By doing this, you can protect the funds owed to HMRC and the funds in the main account are a truer representation of the company’s cash-flow.
+If your agency is only making permanent placements then every invoice requires VAT to be paid, with very little VAT that can be reclaimed from your business expenses.
+This means that the agency bank account each quarter may appear very healthy as there will be a large amount of VAT money sitting in there, which is actually due to HMRC.
+To ensure that you do not spend this VAT amount, it is recommended to set up a separate bank account where the VAT element of the invoice is transferred to each time a payment is received.
+By doing this, you can protect the funds owed to HMRC and stay informed of the correct funds in the main agency account which shows an accurate representation of the company’s cash-flow.

 When your agency is registered for VAT, you have 2 choices on how your VAT returns are calculated.
-Cash Accounting is where the VAT is paid over on payments received, not on invoices raised and also reclaimed on payments made to suppliers, not on invoices received.
-Accrual Accounting is where VAT is paid on invoices raised and supplier invoices received.
-In the early days of your agency, it is often advisable to use a cash accounting method as you only have to pay VAT on VAT that has been received, instead of paying VAT on invoices that have yet to be paid.
+Cash Accounting is where the VAT is paid over on payments received, not on invoices raised, with this VAT being reclaimed on payments made to suppliers but not on invoices received.
+Accrual Accounting is where VAT is paid on invoices raised and when supplier invoices are received.
+In the early days of your agency, it is often advisable to use a cash accounting method as you only have to pay VAT on VAT that has been received, instead of paying VAT on invoices that have yet not been paid.
 However, once an agency has exceeded £1.65m in turnover, the agency can only use the accrual accounting method going forwards.

-It is a good idea to regularly discuss your VAT scheme with your accountant to ensure you are on the correct scheme and frequency of payment.
+It is a good idea to regularly discuss your VAT scheme with your accountant to ensure your business is on the correct scheme and payment frequency.
 VAT returns are often submitted and paid on a quarterly basis but if you are on a refund scenario then you should consider moving to a monthly submission so the refunds are received each month.
-Also, if your turnover is below £150k, you may be eligible to run a flat rate scheme which may reduce your VAT due and in some case provide additional profit.
+Also, if your turnover is below £150k you may be eligible to run a flat rate scheme, this may reduce your VAT payment and in some cases provide additional profit.

-The VAT rules on invoices to the medical industry have always been very vague and it is unlikely you will get a straight answer from HMRC.
-Some clients (and agencies) will argue that they are providing medical professionals so the services are VAT exempt, but the rules are not clear as agencies are in fact providing staff, a service which is fully VATable.
-Clients will argue that some agencies will not charge VAT and some will say that they cannot reclaim the VAT as they are not registered as they are an exempt supplier.
+The VAT rules on invoices to the medical industry have always been very vague and it is unlikely you will get a straight answer from the HMRC.
+Some clients (and agencies) will argue that they are providing medical professionals so the services are VAT exempt, however theses rules are unclear as agencies are in fact providing staff, which is a service that is fully VAT chargeable.
+In many cases clients will argue that some agencies don’t charge VAT, with agencies noting they cannot reclaim the VAT as they are not registered because they are an exempt supplier.

-Further to the point above regarding charging VAT to the medical industry, there is an exception under the Nursing Agency Concession which allows agencies to not charge for the provision of nursing staff.
-There are some parameters that need to be met in order for this to be an exempt supply and not all nursing or medical placements are covered under this.
-It is often advisable to work with your clients to ascertain if the service is under this concession or not, so the reasoning can be explained to HMRC should there be a future audit.
+Further to the issue mentioned, there is an exception under the Nursing Agency Concession which allows agencies to not charge for the provision of nursing staff.
+However, there are some parameters that need to be met in order for this to be an exemption and not all nursing or medical placements are covered under this.
+It is often advised for agencies to work with their clients to ascertain if the service is under this concession or not, so the reasoning can be later explained to the HMRC should there be a future audit.

-TBOS manages the full back office and accounting services of the agencies it looks after, including reconciling and preparing the VAT returns.
-TBOS works with the agencies to ensure that they are prepared under the most effective scheme and at the correct frequency (i.e. if the agency is in a refund situation then the returns are completed on a monthly basis).
-TBOS also gives help and advice to the agency directors on which expenses have VAT on that can be reclaimed on the returns made to ensure that they are making the most of the VAT rules and generating maximum profits.
+TBOS manages the full back-office and accounting services of many recruitment clients, with a part of our service contributed to reconciling and preparing VAT returns.
+We ensure our clients are prepared under the most effective scheme and at the correct frequency (i.e. if the agency is in a refund situation then the returns are completed on a monthly basis).
+TBOS also provides guidance on which expenses have VAT and which amounts can be reclaimed to ensure that they are making the most of the VAT rules and generating maximum profits moving forward.

-For more information on how TBOS can help manage your back office and accounting needs including VAT returns, please contact our office.
+For more information on how TBOS can help manage your back office and VAT requirements, please contact our office on 0345 504 6333.